Stephen S. Kudla: Life

 In 1997, he discovered relationships between the Fourier coefficients of derivatives of Siegel Eisenstein series and arithmetic invariants of Shimura varieties (heights pairings of arithmetic cycles).

 He was a Sloan Fellow in 1981, received the Max-Planck Research Award in 2000, and the Jeffery–Williams Prize of the Canadian Mathematical Society in 2009.
 He was an Invited Speaker at the 2002 International Congress of Mathematicians in Beijing, where he gave a lecture on "Derivatives of Eisenstein series and arithmetic geometry".
-He is on the Scientific Review Panel of the Pacific Institute for the Mathematical Sciences (PIMS).
-Since 2004, he has been the co-editor of the Canadian Journal of Mathematics, and the co-organizer of several conferences at the Mathematical Research Institute of Oberwolfach.
+He was on the Scientific Review Panel of the Pacific Institute for the Mathematical Sciences (PIMS) for the period 2009--2013.
+For 2004 - 2010, he was a co-editor of the Canadian Journal of Mathematics, and has been co-organizer of several conferences at the Mathematical Research Institute of Oberwolfach.